 Most measurement problems and errors with thermocouples are due to a lack of understanding of how thermocouples work.
 Listed below are some of the more common problems and pitfalls to be aware of.

-Decalibration is the process of unintentionally altering the makeup of thermocouple wire.
+This is the result of unintentionally altering the makeup of thermocouple wire.
 The usual cause is the diffusion of atmospheric particles into the metal at the extremes of operating temperature.
 Another cause is impurities and chemicals from the insulation diffusing into the thermocouple wire.
 If operating at high temperatures, check the specifications of the probe insulation.

-Noise.
-The output from a thermocouple is a small signal, so it is prone to electrical noise pick up.
-Most measuring instruments (such as the TC-08) reject any common mode noise (signals that are the same on both wires) so noise can be minimised by twisting the cable together to help ensure both wires pick up the same noise signal.
+The output from a thermocouple is a small signal, so it is prone to electrical noise pick-up.
+Most measuring instruments (such as the TC-08) reject any common mode noise (signals that are the same on both wires) so noise can be minimized by twisting the cable together to help ensure both wires pick up the same noise signal.
 Additionally, the TC-08 uses an integrating analog to digital converter which helps average out any remaining noise.
-If operating in an extremely noisy environment, (such as near a large motor) it is worthwhile considering using a screened extension cable.
-If noise pickup is suspected first switch off all suspect equipment and see if the reading changes.
+If operating in an extremely noisy environment (such as near a large motor) it is worthwhile considering using a screened extension cable.
+If noise pickup is suspected, first switch off all suspect equipment and see if the reading changes.

-Common mode voltage.
-Although thermocouple signal are very small, much larger voltages often exist at the input to the measuring instrument.
-These voltages can be caused either by inductive pick up (a problem when testing the temperature of motor windings and transformers) or by ‘earthed’ junctions.
-A typical example of an ‘earthed’ junction would be measuring the temperature of a hot water pipe with a non–insulated thermocouple.
-If there are any poor earth connections a few volts may exist between the pipe and the earth of the measuring instrument.
-These signals are again common mode (the same in both thermocouple wires) so will not cause a problem with most instruments provided they are not too large.
-For example, the TC-08 has a common mode input range of -4 V to +4 V. If the common mode voltage is greater than this then measurement errors will result.
-Common mode voltages can be minimised using the same cabling precautions outlined for noise, and also by using insulated thermocouples.
+Although thermocouple signals are very small, much larger voltages often exist at the input to the measuring instrument.
+These voltages can be caused either by inductive pick-up (a problem when testing the temperature of motor windings and transformers) or by ‘earthed’ junctions.
+A typical example of an ‘earthed’ junction would be measuring the temperature of a hot water pipe with an uninsulated thermocouple.
+If there are any poor earth connections, a few volts may exist between the pipe and the earth of the measuring instrument.
+These signals are again common-mode (the same in both thermocouple wires) so will not cause a problem with most instruments provided they are not too large.
+For example, the TC-08 has a common mode input range of –4 V to +4 V. If the common mode voltage is greater than this, measurement errors will result.
+Common mode voltages can be minimized using the same cabling precautions outlined for noise, and also by using insulated thermocouples.

-The TC-08 interfaces up to 8 thermocouples of any type to a PC, and up to 20 TC-08s can be connected to a PC.
+The USB TC-08 Thermocouple Data Logger interfaces up to 8 thermocouples of any type to a PC, and up to 20 TC-08s can be connected to a PC.